 The Fastest Route to Smart Schools

 Schools can choose one or many components—for one classroom or several—depending on their needs.
-And because the solution is sold on a device-as-a-service, monthly subscription basis, there’s no heavy upfront investment for schools that are just starting out.
+And because the solution is sold on a device-as-a-service, monthly subscription basis, there’s no heavy upfront investment for schools just starting out.
 “This way, they can access new devices in the most affordable way, and benefit from warranties and ongoing service,” says Ko Yun Hung, Managing Director at SNS Network (M) SDN BHD.

 Many schools start by installing a JOI smart whiteboard at the front of a classroom.
-But once they transform the teaching aid to digital, schools can focus on upgrading student devices, connect them to the whiteboard and the JOI Connect content media server.
+But once they transform the teaching aid to digital, schools can focus on upgrading student devices, connecting them to the whiteboard and the JOI Connect content media server.
 Further down the line, they can look at adding smart cameras and real-time analytics, powered by the Intel® OpenVINO™ Toolkit to measure and improve teaching effectiveness (Figure 1).

 A Smart Classroom in Practice

-And to create a more engaging learning experience, the school uses a variety of computing devices for the students, all connected to a new smart whiteboard.
+And to create a more engaging learning experience, the school uses a variety of computing devices for the students, all connected to a new digital whiteboard.
 “Now it’s very much like a mini client server environment.
 And the teacher can easily share content—either live from the internet or from stored files—with all the student devices,” says Yun Hung.

 And if the subject is more complicated, like calculus?
 It’s nothing like the old days when students had to jog their memories and page through their notebooks to find an old proof.
 Instead, the 21st-century smart classroom records all lessons, giving students access to every important detail at the touch of a button.